 - It is not layered like a bread and butter pudding.
 The bread slices are mashed into a thick paste and the banana slices are suspended in the mixture.
 We find that the cake holds better this way.

-- We only serve this cake chilled.
+- We only serve this cake after it has been chilled in the fridge.

 - Our recipe is egg free and dairy free, making it a vegan-friendly cake.